Antiques

 “You only succeed in the long run”

-What is the single biggest loan you ever gave?
+What is the single biggest loan you have ever provided?

 “Loans up to $25 Million aren’t a problem”